-There are more games of course worthy of a mention, Dungeon Saga is another game i have enjoyed briefly, with its great box design, this is again more overlord competitive based in style, and for me wasn’t quite a match for Descent 2nd edition.
-Massive Darkness i bought as a kickstarter and is a quicker, less rules heavy game, which works well for one off scenarios rather than campaign gameplay, but for all its simplicity it is way over fiddly to calculate combat and the game balance is all over the place, but it does looks nice on the table.
-Darklight Memento Mori is largely a remake of the original Warhammer Quest with a darksoul theme and slightly larger scale, which looks great, although ultimately i prefer the fantasy theme.
-Shadows of Brimstone should be acknowledged too, but i have always avoided buying due to the western theme, model quality and some apparent overly fiddly rules.
-Recently i returned to the Dungeons & Dragons series for a while, having a good time playing Legend of Drizzt with less experienced gamers.
+Kickstarter generally has meant an explosion of dungeon crawlers, and it is quite hard to pick the really good ones out from the more average ones.
+Dungeon Saga from 2015 is another game i enjoyed briefly, with its great book style box design, this is another overlord competitive based in style, and ultimately for me wasn’t quite a match for Descent 2nd edition.
+Massive Darkness in 2017 i bought as a kickstarter and is a quicker, less rules heavy game, which works well for one off scenarios rather than campaign gameplay, but for all its simplicity is way over fiddly to calculate combat, and the game balance is all over the place, but still it does looks nice on the table.
+Darklight Memento Mori from 2018 is largely a remake of the original Warhammer Quest with a darksoul horror theme and slightly larger tile and model scale, which all looks great, although ultimately i prefer the fantasy theme, and some new rules such as critical hits threw out the balance somewhat.
+Shadows of Brimstone should be acknowledged too, with a number of core boxes and many different world expansions, however it does have a western heroes theme, and model quality whilst improving over time has not quite reached the higher standards set elsewhere.
+Then the entry level co-operative series of Dungeons & Dragons such as Castle Ravenloft, Wrath of Ashardalon and Legend of Drizzt are fun sets to play with less experienced gamers.